Vhou-Atroph/TT-Damage-Calculator/README.md

 ## Downloading

-### Windows Executable
+### Windows and MacOS Executable

-The Windows executable version of the calculator requires the least setup, and is highly portable with the limitation that it only easily works on devices running the Windows operating system.
-You can find a download for the latest version of the Windows executable either at <https://github.com/Vhou-Atroph/TT-Damage-Calculator/releases/latest/> on GitHub, or at <https://vhou.gloop.group/projects/gagcalc> near the bottom of the page.
+The executable version of the calculator requires the least setup, and is highly portable with the limitation that it only easily works on devices running the required operating system.
+You can find a download for the latest version of the executable either at <https://github.com/Vhou-Atroph/TT-Damage-Calculator/releases/latest/> on GitHub, or at <https://vhou.gloop.group/projects/gagcalc> near the bottom of the page.

-The downloaded .zip file should contain a [LICENSE](LICENSE) file, as well as the assets folder.
+The downloaded archive should contain the executable, a [LICENSE](LICENSE) file, and the assets folder.
 Once you extract the zip file to your preferred directory, the calculator should run normally!

+`Note: The MacOS executable version of the gag calculator may not work properly, as it is untested due to a lack of access to the relevant hardware.`

 ### Python Package